Shantom/DailyDungeon/README.md

 A `LaunchRequest` is an object that represents that a user made a request to an Alexa skill, but did not provide a specific intent.

-The handler firstly checks whether there are already persistent attributes in the database.
+The handler firstly checks whether there are already persistent attributes for a character in the database.
 If not, it will create a new `Character` and store it in the database.
 If so, it will load the `Character` and call its `claim_loot` method to claim what the character farms during the offline time.
-Then, it tells users how long they have been offline and how much EXP they obtained.
+Alexa then will tell users how long they have been offline and how much EXP they obtained.

-Also, the attribute `in_maze` tells if Lin is still in a maze or not, which will help users remember where they were at the end of last conversation with Alexa.
+Also, the attribute `in_maze` tells if Lin is still in a maze or not.
+Then Alexa will help users remember where they were at the end of last conversation with Alexa.

 ![launch](../images/launch.jpg)

 #### CheckMessagesIntent

-There will be something happening during the offline time, such as skill acquirement.
-Note that our hero, Lin, will level up when he gets enough EXP during the offline farming.
+During offline time, additional skills may be acquired.
+Note that our hero, Lin, will level up when he receives enough EXP during the offline farming.
 Lin acquires a corresponding new skill when he gets to a certain level.
 Therefore, we need to acknowledge the player what have been acquired.
 Such messages will be stored as a persistent attribute, which can be read when the player log in.

-The handler load the attribute, read the first one out, and pop it out of the attribute.
+The handler loads the message attribute as a queue, reads the first one out, and pop it out of the queue.
 The handler only reads one at a time of this intent.

 #### EnterMazeIntent

 The `EnterMazeIntent` is the first part of main content of Daily Dungeon.
-Players need to enter the maze before they could explore it and finally challenge the boss.
+Players need to enter the maze before they canexplore it and finally challenge the boss.

 At first, the handler checks `in_maze` to determine if Lin has a uncompleted maze.
 If so, it will tell the user to resume or discard the maze instead of entering a new one.

-If Lin has not entered any maze on this floor, it will create a `Maze` object, which refers to the hard code in `data.py`, depending on which floor Lin is on.
-Also, the handler will create a `TempCharacter` object to store temporary status for oncoming random events.
+If Lin has not entered any maze on this floor, it will create a `Maze` object.
+The creation refers to the hard code in `data.py`.
+Also, the handler will create a `TempCharacter` object to store temporary status for oncoming random events, because the temporary buffs or debuffs will go when Lin exits or discards a maze.
 These objects will be stored as persistent attributes.
-Then it tells the user that Lin is in the initial room and encourages them to move.
+It then tells the user that Lin is in the initial room and encourages them to move.

 #### ResumeMazeIntent

-If the session ends before Lin successfully defeats the boss.
-Then the user need to decide either resume the old one or discard it.
+If the session ends before Lin successfully defeats the boss, then the user needs to decide either to resume the old session or to discard it.
 If the user resumes it, the handler will change `in_maze` to IN that indicates the user can give orders like move or fight.

 #### DiscardMazeIntent

 Similar to `ResumeMazeIntent`, `DiscardMazeIntent` is the other choice when Lin is still in the maze but the user does not want to continue.
-Generally, it happens when the user has triggers too many bad events to fight the boss.
+Generally, it happens when the user has triggered too many bad events to fight the boss.
 Fortunately, we provide this option to allow the player to start it over.
 The handler change  `in_maze` to NO that indicates there is no more maze in use.

 #### MoveIntent

 This intent is triggered when the player is trying to move to another room.
 What the player said should include a specific direction, north, east, south or west.
 If not, the handler will tell the player to specify one.

-When the handler retrieved the direction, it loads the `Maze`, the current `Room`, the `Character` and the `TempCharacter`.
-According to the Maze and the current Room, it can find if there is a room at that direction.
+When the handler retrieves the direction, it loads the `Maze`, the current `Room`, the `Character` and the `TempCharacter`.
+Based on the current maze and the current room, it can find if there is a room at that direction.
 If not, it tells the user to pick up another direction.

 If there is a room at that direction, it changes the current `Room` to the new one and sets the new room as *visited*.
-Then it checks the new room's type to see if it has a random event to trigger.
+It then checks the new room's type to see if it has a random event to trigger.
 If so, it puts the obtained buff or debuff on the `TempCharacter`.
 The player will be told what has been encountered.

 If the new room is the boss room, Lin will be able to fight the boss.
 The handler sets a boolean persistent attribute `ready_for_boss` to store it.

 #### LocationIntent

-It is easy to lose their way for players, especially right after resuming a maze with a long time of offline.
+It is easy for a player to lose their way, especially right after resuming a maze after a long time of offline.
 This can be attributed to the fact that Alexa is not a visual platform.
 There is no map for a maze, so players need to have a rough image in their mind about the what the maze looks like.
 We provide `LocationIntent` to help players remember where they are, where they have been and where they have not.

 The handler loads the `Maze` and the current `Room`.
 It traverses the current room's four directions in random order.
 Then it tells the user the current room's id and the first direction it found not visited.

 #### ChallengeBossIntent

 The goal of entering a maze is to find the boss and defeat it.
-When Lin is in the boss room and able to fight the boss, the player can give this intent to let Lin fight.
+When Lin is in the boss room and able to fight the boss, the player can give their intent to have Lin fight.

 The handler firstly checks `ready_for_boss` to ensure Lin is in the boss room.
 It creates a `Battle` object to manage the whole battle.
 The `Battle` requires the `Character` and `TempCharacter` and returns the battle result and its log information.
-For more information, see section [Battle](#Battle).
-If Lin wins, the handler sets `in_maze` to NO and put Lin into the next floor.
-The handler stores the battle log as a session attribute for the player to review it later.
+For more information, see section [7.3.2 Battle](#Battle).
+If Lin wins, the handler sets `in_maze` to NO and puts Lin into the next floor.
+The handler stores the battle log as a session attribute for the player to review later.

 #### BattleLogIntent

 Players can review the last battle log for next try to fight the boss.
 With the information, it is easy to see what happened during the battle and so that players have another try with another skill or just wait for Lin to farm and get stronger.

 The handler loads the battle log attribute, if any.
-Then let Alexa read it out.
-If there is a screen on the device, it will display the details of every move of both sides.
+It then allows Alexa to read it out.
+If there is a screen on the device, it will display the details of every move of both sides, Lin and the enemy.

 ![battle.jpg](https://s2.ax1x.com/2019/07/01/Z3fAje.jpg)

 #### ChangeSkillsIntent

-It is quite normal when Lin successfully beat the boss of the previous floor but fails on the current floor with the same skill equipped.
+It is quite normal when Lin successfully beats the boss of the previous floor but fails on the current floor with the same skill.
 Therefore, players need to make a choice on which skill to use on a certain boss.

 The handler tries to get the slot value of *skill* in users' input.
-When it obtains the new skill name, the handler set the new skill for the current equipped skill.
+When it obtains the new skill name, the handler sets the new skill for the current equipped skill.
 Then it stores it in the database.

 #### BossInfoIntent

-Players may want to know better the boss they are going to fight.
+Players may want to better know the boss they are going to fight.
 We provide this intent to help users adjust their tactics before they start a battle.

-The handler tries to look for the boss name in users' spoken input.
-If there is not a boss name in the input, it will by default retrieve Lin's current floor's boss name.
-Then the handler gets the boss information from `data.py` and put it into a sentence, as well as into a Card or a Display Template, if there is a screen in users' device.
+The handler tries to look for the boss's name in users' spoken input.
+If there is not a boss's name in the input, it will by default retrieve Lin's current floor's boss name.
+The handler then gets the hard code boss information from `data.py` and put it into a sentence, as well as into a Card or a Display Template, if there is a screen in users' device.
+This kind of data will never change so it is not necessary to store them in a database.

 #### SkillsInfoIntent

-Similar to `BossInfoIntent`, players may want to know what the skills they have actually do or exact statistics of a certain skill. `SkillsInfoIntent` is the right intent.
+Similar to `BossInfoIntent`, players may want to know what the skills they know actually do or the exact statistics of a certain skill. `SkillsInfoIntent` is used for this purpose.

 The handler retrieves information from `data.py` and then gives it to users with voice and display.